-Bail Verification & Supervision Services
+Bail Verification and Supervision Program

 The Bail Verification and Supervision Program includes both the verification of information about accused persons and the supervision of accused persons while they are in the community awaiting trial.